Salt Lake City International Airport

 Recent News

-Volaris continues to expand its international network with the launch of a new nonstop route between Guadalajara, Mexico, and Salt Lake City.
-The new service to Salt Lake City International Airport will begin operations on June 1, 2026, with three weekly flights on Mondays, Wednesdays and Fridays.
+Volaris continues to expand its international network in the United States with the launch of a new nonstop route between Guadalajara, Mexico, and Salt Lake City beginning June 1, 2026.
+The new service will operate three weekly flights on Mondays, Wednesdays and Fridays.

 Airport Profile